|1 tbsp Sesame oil|

 With just two chicken breasts you can feed a family of four easily.
 So what are you waiting for?
 By the time you dial up your local restaurant, you can have this delicious and authentic stir fry on the table.

-This recipe does have a bit of a sauce that goes well served alongside some Jasmine rice, however if you are wanting to serve this as is feel free to add 1 tbsp of cornstarch to the sauce vs 1 tsp.
-This will help to thicken it up more leaving very little sauce.
+This recipe does have a bit of a sauce, so serving this dish alongside some Jasmine rice is always good.
+However if you are wanting to serve this as is feel free to add 1 tbsp of cornstarch to the sauce vs 1 tsp.
+This will help to thicken it up even more leaving very little sauce.

 Notes: Make it with shrimp, beef or tofu too.
-Also you may use any other vegetables you have on hand such as snow peas, red onions etc. Also you can replace the black pepper with white pepper if desired.
+You may use any other vegetables you have on hand such as snow peas, red onions etc will work well too.
+Also you can replace the black pepper with white pepper if desired.
+And add more water to create more of a sauce if putting this over rice.

 I am so thrilled you are reading one of my recipes, I appreciate every single one of you!
 If you made this recipe i’d love to hear how it turned out.
 You can post a review/picture below or via Instagram and let me know.
 And by doing so you will be automatically entered into our seasonal CONTEST to win one of our great prizes.
 Winner will be notified via email within a week after the contest closes.
 Thank you very much for reading and until next time see ya in the kitchen.
 Don’t want to miss a recipe?
 Sign up for our NEWSLETTER delivered right to your inbox!